adamshamsudeen/opencv-flask/README.md

 #### Step #3 :

-* Fire up the terminal, and execute this piece of snippet :
+* Fire up the terminal, and execute this piece of snippet:

 `python app.py`